sebastian-96/docker-compose-starter-pack/README.md

 6. [Mounting Files in Docker-Compose](#mounting-files-in-docker-compose)
 7. [Scaling Services in Docker-Compose](#scaling-services-in-docker-compose)
 8. [System Status and Information in Docker-Compose](#system-status-and-information-in-docker-compose)

-## Docker-Compose Overview

-Docker Compose simplifies the management of multi-container applications, allowing you to define, configure, and deploy complex setups with a single command.
-When you run docker-compose with a YAML file, it defines services, networks, and volumes for your application.
-Each service corresponds to a containerized application or component.

-Docker Compose automatically creates networks for communication between containers and uses volumes for data persistence.
-Containers started with Docker Compose are treated as services with hostnames, enabling inter-service communication.
-This is different from using Docker alone, where containers may not have meaningful hostnames.

-Docker Compose provides an easy way to orchestrate multiple containers, making it a powerful tool for developing and deploying complex applications.

 ## Images in Docker-Compose